 Then there are others who say consumers should be the source of innovation.
 “The 3 Cs of modern creativity are community, crowdsourcing and co-creation,” according to John Wilkins of Naked Communications.

 So who is right?
 Jobs or Wilkins?

-They are both right, because it depends on the kind of innovation you are seeking.
+They are both right.
+It depends on the kind of innovation you are seeking.

 Innovation can generally be categorized as either radical or incremental.
-Radical innovation is major innovations focused on new technologies, markets and business models.
+Radical innovations are focused on developing revolutionary new technologies, markets, and business models that change the world.
 Incremental innovation refers to innovation processes that seek to improve existing systems and products to make them better, cheaper or faster.

-These two kinds of innovation are, of course, interconnected.
+Both types of innovation are interconnected.
 As the chart below shows, radical innovation typically follows incremental innovation.
 It delivers great leaps forward in terms of revenue or efficiency, whereas the tweaks offered by incremental innovation result in benefits that tend to be more modest.

-The iPhone represented a kind of radical innovation.
-It reimagined the scope of what a “phone” could do and rewrote the rules for many markets, including photography, e-commerce, maps/navigation systems, television, movies and music.
+The iPhone is a famous example of radical innovation.
+It reimagined the scope of what a “phone” could do and rewrote the rules for many markets including photography, e-commerce, maps/navigation systems, television, movies, and music.
 Steve Jobs was right to suggest the idea for an iPhone would never have come out of a focus group.
 But anyone who suggests that consumers can’t provide valuable input to fuel radical innovation would be wrong.

 A hybrid car is an example of incremental innovation.
 It does not change the nature or capability of a car, it just adds a second source of power.
 That’s the kind of idea that could come from asking people for ideas to make cars more environmentally friendly.